- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 I’ve always enjoyed spending time outdoors and if you’re like me, you may be planning plenty of outdoor time in the coming months.

-It’s hard to believe that summer is over and winter will soon be here.
-Now is the time to begin planning your next getaway and the Camp & Canoe Capital of Ohio is ready to welcome you whether you have a few days mid-week, are planning a weekend getaway or are looking for a full-blown vacation.
+That’s why now is a great time to begin planning an Ohio getaway and the Camp & Canoe Capital of Ohio is ready to welcome you whether you have a few days mid-week, are planning a weekend getaway, or are looking for a full-blown vacation.

 I have a few free ideas to help you plan your getaway.

 5 Free Things to do in the Mohican Area

 One visit to the Mohican area and you’ll soon learn why it draws tens of thousands of visitors a year and why families visit over and over.

 1. Enjoy the trails at the Mohican State Park and Mohican-Memorial State Forest.